Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 Services & Modalities

 or virtually via secure video.
-Sessions run 50 minutes.
+Sessions run for 55 minutes.
 Frequency is determined

 together based on what’s right for you and the work.